onioncall/docker-compose-example/README.md

 - Building an image
 docker build -t myapp:1.0 -f Dockerfile.dev .

-this command is building a docker image, then "tagging" (-t) that image with the name of tha application, then specifying the docker file location###.
+this command is building a docker image, then "tagging" (-t) that image with the name of tha application, then specifying the docker file location of the application you are running.

 - Running an container
 docker run -d -e DATABASE_URL=postgres://localhost:5432 -p 8080:80 -v ./volume myapp:1.0